MelakuNe/hello_test/README.md

 * OpenCV(4.6.0)
 * CMake(3.23.2)

-The code is written in C++, so you need a C++ pytorch distribution, OpenCV, CMake to be able to run this project, you can find the steps on installing all this in the previous project I posted. \
+The code is written in C++, so you need a C++ pytorch distribution, OpenCV, CMake to be able to run this project, you can find the steps to install all this in the previous project I posted. \
 The model architecture looks like as follows:
 ![image](https://user-images.githubusercontent.com/96078343/177979924-4f9872c2-4093-4f85-bda4-ef7acb2e9b31.png)